 To address this issue, FIBA established an Expert Group on Young Players and the NCAA, which conducted research and surveys.
 The group issued its findings and recommendations, focusing on three key goals: (a) helping players make informed career choices, (b) increasing the availability of NCAA players for national teams, and (c) protecting the investments clubs make in developing young talent.

 FIBA has also organised briefings and sessions with National Member Federations, leagues, and clubs to raise awareness and encourage dialogue.
-You can download a presentation shared with FIBA's National Member Federations (NMFs), clubs, and leagues by following this link.
 This current Q&A document is also part of FIBA's effort to provide clear and practical guidance directly to players and their families.

 FIBA will continue to monitor developments in the NCAA and provide any relevant updates to this Q&A as the 2025–2026 season progresses.